 Flights arriving at EU airports | ✅ Covered |

-These regulations also include airlines from Iceland, Norway, and Switzerland.
+These laws also apply to airlines from Norway, Switzerland, and Iceland.
 This means when you travel with any airline to, from, or within Europe, you probably have these rights.
-It’s helpful to be aware of these laws – they’re in place to assist you if something goes wrong with your flight.
-They guarantee you’re not stranded when your trip arrangements don’t work out.
+It’s important to understand these laws – they exist to assist you if issues arise with your flight.
+They make sure you’re not stranded when your travel plans go awry.

 When You Are Not Entitled to Compensation